ibrahimbroachwala/ai-funkit-landing/mydeen/terms.md

 ## App Description and Purpose

-**My Deen** is a mobile application designed to help users track and develop their religious habits in Islam, such as praying Namaz, making Dua, giving Sadaqa, and more.
+**My Deen** is a mobile application designed to help users (Specifically Dawoodi Bohra Muslims) track and develop their religious habits in Islam, such as praying Namaz, making Dua, giving Sadaqa, and more.
 The App provides features like habit tracking, rewards, and gamification to encourage consistency and personal growth.

 ## User Conduct